 Section 5141.
 Notification of Bond Issue.
 Within twenty-four (24) hours of using the Allocation to issue Bonds or to convert Bond authority to Mortgage Credit Certificate authority, an Applicant or its counsel shall notify the Committee of such use of the Allocation via the e-mail address or facsimile number as provided in section 5140.
-The notification shall identify the Applicant, the Project or program, the date the Allocation was used, and the amount of the Allocation used.
+The notification shall identify the Applicant, the Project or program, the date the Allocation was used, and the amount of the Allocation used and for Qualified Residential Rental Projects, the estimated date of conversion to permanent financing and confirmation that the bond documents meet the requirements set forth in section 5060.